 When looking for a roofing contractor, be sure to contact one who is factory-certified (GAF Master Elite and CertainTeed Premier are the two most common certification systems for roofers in America).
 Then, check the Better Business Bureau or other review sites online to ensure the roofing contractor is honest and provides high-quality service.

 Make an appointment with the contractor, be at home during the inspection, and make sure the contractor knows that no repairs will be made during this time.
 Also, make sure to point out to the roofing contractor the specific areas of damage.

-One thing to keep in mind is that if public insurance adjusters are required to be licensed in your state, then it is illegal for a roofing company to negotiate insurance policy related issues.
+One thing to keep in mind is that in most states that require public insurance adjusters to be licensed, it is illegal for a roofing company or contractor to negotiate insurance policy related issues.

 Take a look at your insurance policy and then contact your company.
 Organize your records, facts, and photographs.
 Give your insurer the necessary information.
-You’ll receive a claim number.
+You will receive a claim number.

 If your insurance company refuses to honor the claim or is being difficult, then consider contacting a public adjuster to help defend your case.

 Step By Step Guide For Handling Hail Damage Insurance Claims

 Based on the information above, here are the steps we recommend for handling a hail damage insurance claim: